50 Comments

 George Allen's avatar

 We’re stuck in a rut of great personalities over ideas, admirable style over revelatory content.
-But you are among the 10% that sees a candle in the night.
+But you are among those who see a candle in the night, not me, the teaching.

 This is not going to be a soft sell.
 I’m talking about calling on hardened hearts from atheists to followers of every religion—to love the enemies of good conscience.